dustin10/kaftui/README.md

 * [Filter](#Filtering) out records the user may not be interested in using a JSONPath filter.
 * Configure [profiles](#Profiles) to easily connect to different Kafka clusters.
 * [Theme](#Theme) the application to match any existing terminal color scheme.
+* Schema Registry integration for deserializing and validating records in JSONSchema and Avro format.
+Protobuf support is under active development.
+* Export schemas to a file on disk.

 The application also keeps track of basic statistics during execution and presents them in a dedicated UI for the user.